CALL 24/7 (508) 317-0339 Free initial consultation

 Fogarty Law offers 60-minute initial consultations at no charge to all potential clients.
 Contact New Bedford OUI Lawyer Courtney K. Fogarty of Fogarty law today if you need representation for OUI charges.

-If you’re facing your fourth OUI charge, the penalties are…
+If you’re facing your fourth OUI charge, the potential fines and penalties are as follows.

 Deciding whether to take a breathalyzer test is a big choice.
 If you approve and fail the test, you’ll lose your license for 30 days.
 If you refuse, your license will be suspended for a minimum of 6 months.